Sket311/Writeups/Steel Mountain/steel_mountain_writeup.md

 <img width="489" alt="18" src="https://user-images.githubusercontent.com/28839345/164237022-7ad4c92e-bf8c-455c-8f18-37eb1bd96bc1.png">

 <img width="456" alt="19" src="https://user-images.githubusercontent.com/28839345/164237024-87068b0c-7f60-459c-a587-ed6ea4b2eb5a.png">

 **Questions**

-**1. Take close attention to the CanRestart option that is set to true.
+**Take close attention to the CanRestart option that is set to true.
 What is the name of the service which shows up as an unquoted service path vulnerability?**

 `AdvancedSystemCareService9`